JONSASSE/432-2018/slides/class16/README.md

 6. **Apparently Singular Matrix error in R**.
 This can occur when running `anova` on an `rms`-generated model, like `ols` or `lrm`.
 It usually happens when the default tolerance level for flagging an invertible matrix is too low.
 You can usually fix this with `anova(modelname, tol = 1e-13)`.
 If that isn't effective, be sure that you don't have any interaction terms with constant values of the outcome.
 If that doesn't seem to be the problem, try centering and rescaling your predictors before running the `lrm` or `ols` model.

 7. **Interpreting Effect Sizes Correctly**.
 I've written up a note that we'll discuss in class.
+It will help us discuss the various types of effect estimates we can generate with `lm`, `ols`, `glm` and `lrm` model fits, and it makes use of the `small.csv` data set posted [above](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class16).
+    - I've made the note available in both an [HTML preview](http://htmlpreview.github.io/?https://github.com/THOMASELOVE/432-2018/blob/master/slides/class16/class16note.html) and in [R Markdown](https://raw.githubusercontent.com/THOMASELOVE/432-2018/master/slides/class16/class16note.Rmd).